Business Letter Format – Structure, Templates, Examples

 What is the correct format for a business letter?

-Most standard business letters use block style formats that have the entire letter aligned to the left.
+Most standard documents use block style formats that have the entire letter aligned to the left.

 What are the three formats of a business letter?

-The 3 common formats used for business letters are block format, modified block format, and semi-block format.
+The 3 common formats used for it are block format, modified block format, and semi-block format.

 About This Article